 Inspired by a professional collaboration, this Strawberry Milkshake IPA recipe uses fruity Citra and Mosaic hops, white wheat malt, oats, lactose, and strawberry puree.

 Squeeze the most out of your brew day with this tasty sour, made with malt extract, Magnum hop pellets, and leftover hot liquor tank water.

 Give a flavorful twist to a simple lager recipe from the “Barrel Master” at California’s Eagle Rock Brewery by toasting your own Pilsner malt.

 To achieve peak bitterness without green muddiness, this Pliny the Elder clone calls for multiple doses of hop extract.

-A Saison recipe inspired by figolla, a Maltese Easter cookie made with almond paste, orange and lemon.
+How to homebrew a Saison inspired by figolla, a Maltese Easter cookie made with almond paste, orange, and lemon.

 A Pale Ale recipe with oats emphasizes the spicy pear and stone fruit aromas of 007 Golden, a new Idaho hop variety.

 Follow this souring schedule to mimic the natural order of critters in a traditional Belgian Lambic.
 In a year or three, you’ll have an amazing beer that you’ll be both proud and jealously protective of.